Lent & Easter

 The Lenten season begins on Ash Wednesday and lasts until the Saturday before Easter.
 The last week of Lent is called Holy Week, which includes both Maundy Thursday (commemorating the institution of the Lord’s Supper; John 13) and Good Friday (commemorating the crucifixion of Jesus; Mark 15:21-41).
 Reflective of Jesus’ fasting for 40 days in the wilderness (Matthew 4:1-11), the Lenten season lasts 40 days, not counting Sundays.

-West Side Kids: We will have no programming.
-Children are encouraged to attend service with their families.
+West Side Kids: There will be no West Side Kids programming.
+All children are encouraged to attend service with their families.

 Time: 9:30 am and 11:30 am*